Ernesto905/Codepath-Fullstack-Web-Projects/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+### Reflection Questions
+#### 1. Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in you weeekly assignment did you feel unprepared to complete.
+Because react is such a dense framework, it was near impossible to provide a  comprehensively guide on everything we would require to complete the assignment.
+Codepath, however, did a wonderful time touching on the base necessities.
+Topics such as routing and working with the axios API were a bit confusing at first.
+But thanks to codepath exposing us to these technologies early and ofter, we were able to grasp their concepts after some personal research with greater ease.

+#### 2. If you had more time what would you have done differently?
+Would you have added additional features?
+Changed teh way your project responded to a particular event, etc.
+If I had more time I would have done a better job with the CSS.
+I would also have implemented additional stretch features.

+#### 3. Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+DId you notice something that your peer did that you would like to do next time?
+Since my demo was done over email due to personal manners, I was unable to compare with my pod mates and fellow interns.
+Nevertheless, I hoped to have done a better job on the styling front.
+After all, what clients and customers first notice about a webpage is its UI and UX.
+I know for next time to dedicate more time to website aesthetics and user usability.